fpvindia/fpv-docs/docs/index.md

 # FPV Drone Build - India

+!!! info end

+    _This is a work in progress.
+Some sections are not yet complete.
+I am working on this in my spare time and I intend to have this completed soon!_ _**- Sid**_

+    **The site was last updated on: 21st March 2021 8:00PM**

 ## About the project

 This started initially as my attempt to build a drone with @suresh26k.
 However, realizing that this is a great way to